mariano22/crawled_data/README.md

 - `calc_stats.py`: here are the metrics calculated.
 Adding more metrics for exploration is straightforward by providing a map and reduce functions.
 - `rules.py`: contains the rule structure definition (see `main_clean.py` to check an example of usage), And way of monitoring the rules impact.

-## Rules are extensible and learneable
+## Rules are extensible and trainable

 You can create your own rules by implementing: